vitaly/debitcredit/README.md

 rollback = existing.inverse(kind: 'refund', description: 'item is out of stock') rollback.save!

+### Overdraft

+If an account doesn't allow overdraft (which is the default), no transaction will be allowed to decrease the blance if result is negative.
+The 'decrease' part is important, so that it's still ok to have a transaction that increases the balance which was negative.

-> Note: by inverse entries are allowed to take accounts into overdraft. if
-> this is undesirable, pass `enable_overdraft` to the `inverse` call.
+By default inverse entries are allowed to take accounts into overdraft even for accounts with `overdraft_enabled: false`.  if this is undesirable, pass `ignore_overdraft: false` to the `inverse` call.

 ## Contributing